-If you or someone close to you has a conflict while trying to settle their insurance claim because of a disaster or issues with their loan, Contact the Law Offices of Jason W. Estavillo.
+If you or someone close to you has a conflict while trying to settle their insurance claim because of a disaster or issues with their loan, Contact the Estavillo Law Group.
 We offer free consultations and can advise you of your rights.

-The Law Offices of Jason W. Estavillo has been successfully fighting for the rights of homeowners all over the state of California, and we may be able to help you too.
+The Estavillo Law Group has been successfully fighting for the rights of homeowners all over the state of California, and we may be able to help you too.